Xuerli/ABC_Datalog/README.md

 - `util.pl` for auxiliary functions

 # evaluation theories
-This folder contains the faulty theories tested in the evaluation in our project.
+The folder `evaluation` contains the faulty theories tested in the evaluation in our project.
 The ones with name *h.pl is a theory with heuristics, while ones with name *nh.pl is the corresponding theory without heuristics.

+## CogAI2023 example
+The theory file for the `eggtimer` example, as discussed in the CogAI2023 workshop, can be found in `evaluation/eggtimer.pl` and `evaluation/eggtimer2.pl`.

 # code
 This folder contains the code of the ABC repair system, which is written in Prolog.
 The predicate abc/0 in file main.pl is the main entrance.
 An example of running the code is given below, where PATH is the directory to your code.
 Ideally, three commands below should be done one by one to make sure none is failed.